COVID-19 - Frequently Asked Questions

 - one to use on the day they arrive in Canada, and

-Yes, the Government of Ontario requires testing to be done at the end of your quarantine period.
-Visit our testing page for information on where to go.
+No, as of May 4, the Government of Ontario no longer requires testing to be done at the end of your quarantine period in addition to the testing required by the federal government.
+Visit our testing page for more information.

 Students on campus and in London are encouraged to use Western's on-campus testing clinic.
 No appointments are necessary.
 See Western's COVID-19 Testing webpage for hours and location.